civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

 Visit BureauBert's http://www.ctp2.info/ on how to use some new additions.

-This version comes with new tech posters, for that check out the Advance-Graph subdirectory.
+This version comes with new tech posters, which are in the same directory as this readme.

 Known bugs: